 I.Medical Supplies: Medical supplies and appliances, including drugs and biologicals, as may be needed, shall be provided (either directly or by arrangement) for the palliation and management of the terminal illness and related conditions in accordance with § 11.5.5(E)(1) of this Part.

 J.Administration of Drugs and Biologicals.
 Drugs and biologicals as prescribed by the physician or other practitioner working within the scope of his/her practice in the plan of care may be administered by the following individuals:

-1.A licensed nurse, certified registered nurse practitioner, or physician;
+1.A licensed nurse, certified nurse practitioner, physician, and/or physician assistant;

-3.The patient may self-administer drugs, or a member of the family/caregiver may also administer drugs to the patient in accordance with the plan of care, upon written approval of the attending physician or certified registered nurse practitioner.
+3.The patient may self-administer drugs, or a member of the family/caregiver may also administer drugs to the patient in accordance with the plan of care, upon written approval of the attending physician, certified nurse practitioner, or, as appropriate, physician assistant.

 1.A clinical record shall be established for every patient receiving care and services.
 The record shall be completed promptly and accurately documented, readily accessible and systematically organized to facilitate retrieval.